sad-/new-docs/develop/tutorials/index.rst

    crash-course/use_gpus

 You can also watch the video tutorials for this crash course.
-Note that two APIs descributed in vidoes have changes:
+Note that two APIs described in videos have changes:

 - ``with name_scope`` is not necessary any more.
 - use ``save_parameters/load_parameters`` instead of ``save_params/load_params``